khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 * Configuration

-To enable the TFTP server, edit the file `/etc/inetd.conf` as the root user, and locate the line that looks like the following:
+As root, enable the TFTP server by editing `/etc/inetd.conf`.
+Locate the line that looks similar to:

 ```bash
 #tftp   dgram   udp     wait    root    /usr/sbin/tcpd  /usr/sbin/in.tftpd